Word Readability Statistics and Alternatives

 ReadabilityFormulas.com results

-Readability statistics can be useful in evaluating your writing, but they shouldn’t be the sole criteria for evaluating reading ease.
+Readability statistics can be useful in evaluating your writing, but they shouldn’t be the sole criteria for evaluating a reading level in Word.
 Sadly, I can have a very good score but fail to put in some required steps in my instruction.
 There are many more factors, including humor, which may not always translate well.

 And my web designer friends tell me that site design and usability play a role.
 Even font types play a role.
 But if you need to write to a specific grade level, Word’s Readability Statistics are handy and informative.